stadium-software/embed-remote-page/README.md

 # Embed Remote Page

-Embed a remote page in an iFrame on a Stadium page
+Embed a remote page in an iFrame on a Stadium page.
+When publishing an application, you may need to amend the application [Content Security Policy](#content-security-policy) to prevent external pages from being blocked.

 ![](images/view.gif)